rteague/regextester/README.md

 Group[2] = b
 ```

-The default -l/--lang option is pcre, you could specify python's regex like so:
+The default -l/--lang option is `pcre`, you could specify python's regex like so:
 ```bash
 echo "abcd" | regext -l py -e '(a(b)c)d'
 ```